auth-xyz/clicky/docs/README.md

 ```

 That's literally it!
 You installed clicky successfully!
-Now I need to put this reminder here, whenever you use clicky, you *need* to pass the -lclicky flag to `g++`
+Now I need to put this reminder here, whenever you use clicky, you *need* to pass the -lclicky option to `g++`
 *only if you're installed the library*

 ----